zanaptak/TypedCssClasses/README.md

 #### CSS bundle size

 When using a custom-generated Tailwind CSS file in your local build process, the [Tailwind documentation](https://tailwindcss.com/docs/controlling-file-size) recommends using Purgecss to reduce your CSS bundle size.
 With the `Naming.Verbatim` option, that technique will work with this library as well.
-Just point Purgecss at your *.fs view files, and it will identify the classes you are actually using and remove unused classes from the final bundle.
+Include your `*.fs` view files in the Purgecss content definition, and it will identify the classes you are actually using and remove unused classes from the final bundle.

+Try it out with the [Fable Tailwind sample](https://github.com/zanaptak/TypedCssClasses/tree/master/sample/FableTailwind).

 ## Getting started